smy4kor/edgefeature-luaruntime/README.md

 - Run `python python-scripts/start-agent.py`.

 ### 2.2 Running as a docker container
 This approach is not tested.
+Below are some steps that could be used to achieve this.

 * Modify `python-scripts/start-agent.py` to use `ctrhost` as mosquitto host.
 Ex: ```client.connect("ctrhost", 1883)```
 * Build the dockerfile and push the image to a repository which is publically available.
 * Please see [how to deploy a container](https://docs.bosch-iot-suite.com/edge/index.html#109664.htm).
 It describes how to remotely trigger installation of containers on gateways in the form of Software Updates from Bosch IoT Suite Rollouts service.